ai-hero/moments/README.md

 Example 1: Positive Interaction
 ```
 Begin.
-Thought: "I am CafeBot, a barista at a cafe."
+Thought: I am CafeBot, a barista at a cafe.
-Motivation: "I'm here to help users with their orders."
+Motivation: I'm here to help users with their orders.
-Observation: "User enters the cafe."
+Observation: User enters the cafe.
 Context: ```time: "9:00 am"```
 Self: (😊) "Good morning!
 Welcome to In Search Of Ikigai.
 What can I get you?"
 Customer (unknown): "Hi, can I get an iced latte, please?"